Bird

 Semipalmated Sandpiper (gray body & blackish legs).
 Least

 Sandpiper (brown body & greenish or yellowish legs).
-Semipalmated Plover.
+Semipalmated

 Skimmer (1).
 Least Tern.
-Common Tern or similar species.
+Common Tern or similar

 Yellow Warbler.
 Goldfinch.
-Starling, juvenile molting to adult
+Starling, juvenile molting to

-plumage.
+adult plumage.
 Black-crowned Night Heron.
 Waterthrush.
-Great Blue

-young one begging for food.
+Ibis.
+Crow, a young one begging for food.

 Damselflies: mainly blue Bluets.

-Dragonflies at Big John's Pond: a possibly Twelve-spotted Skimmer.
+Dragonflies at Big John's Pond: a possibly Twelve-spotted

-Eastern Pondhawk Common Green Darner, female, ovipositing.
+Skimmer.
+Eastern Pondhawk Common Green Darner,

+female, ovipositing.
 Blue Dasher, male.

 Skipper, a large one, probably Silver-spotted Skipper.

 A small butterfly, Eastern Tailed-Blue, not Hairstreak.
-It looks similar to Spring Azure of
+It looks

 Wasp: Hornet nest.
 European Paper Wasp (Polistes dominula)